Requirements for approved training and equipment

 - You must have special approval and training to use plant protection products in class 1L and 2L.

-Basic training and approvals
+Basic training and permits

 - have taken a basic course in use of plant protection products